-Using the airlines to visit Dubai on a stopover:
+Using Emirates to visit Dubai on a stopover:

-Using an online booking tool to visit Dubai on a stopover
+Using Indie to visit Dubai on a stopover

 Things to do and see in Dubai on a short stopover:

 You won’t be bored on a stopover to Dubai as there are plenty of things to see and do.
 Fancy skiing or snowboarding in the middle of the desert?
 You can do that in Dubai.
-If shopping is your thing, there isn’t a better shopping mecca in the world than Dubai.
-Want to see the world’s tallest building which also houses the world’s only (self proclaimed) 7 star hotel?
+If shopping is your thing, there isn’t a better shopping mecca anywhere else around the world.
+Want to see the world’s tallest building which also houses the world’s only (self-proclaimed) 7-star hotel?
 Dubai has it.
 Desert safaris, beach fun, and just observing the lavish lifestyle of some the wealthiest people in the world are all on offer in Dubai.

-Using the airlines to visit Iceland on a stopover:
+Using Iceland Air to visit Iceland on a stopover:

-Using an online booking tool to visit Iceland on a stopover
+Using Indie to visit Iceland on a stopover

 Things to do and see in Iceland on a short stopover:

-If you’re into the outdoors, Iceland delivers a plethora of outdoor activities to keep you busy on your stopover.
-Vatnajökull National Park is the largest national park in Europe, where you can see mountains, glaciers, and waterfalls.
-The Blue Lagoon Spa is a geothermal spa in the middle of the lava field, certainly one of the more unique spa locations in the world.
-Ice climbing, glacier climbing, and hiking is amongst the most beautiful in the world, and the multitude of volcanoes creates a landscape like no other.
+If you’re into the outdoors, Iceland delivers.
+Vatnajökull National Park is the largest national park in Europe, where you can see mountains, volcanoes, glaciers, and waterfalls.
+Want a more relaxing stopover?
+There’s always the Blue Lagoon – a geothermal spa in the middle of a lava field, certainly one of the more unique spa locations in the world.

-Using the airines to visit Singapore on a stopover:
+Using Singapore Air to visit Singapore on a stopover:

-There are many ways to stop over in Singapore, whether you are heading to Europe from Australia, vice versa, or from the US to various places throughout Southeast Asia and the South Pacific.
-For example, Singapore Air offers holiday stopover packages in Singapore for as little $59 for accommodations, return airport transfers, and free admission to major attractions.
+There are many ways to stop over in Singapore, whether you’re heading to Europe from Australia, vice versa, or from the US to various places throughout Southeast Asia and the South Pacific.
+Singapore Air offers holiday stopover packages in Singapore for accommodations, return airport transfers, and free admission to major attractions.

 If you go to the flight booking page and search a multi-city flight, simply add Singapore in the itinerary either going to or coming home from your destination.
-We searched a flight from Sydney to London, with a stopover in Singapore on the way there, with a cost of $2333.
-We also searched a round trip flight from Sydney to London, and the cost was about $50 cheaper, at $2283.
+We found round trip flights from Sydney to London, with a stopover in Singapore on the way there, for $1241.64.
+We also searched a round trip flight from Sydney to London without the stop in Singapore, and the cost was only $19 less, at $1222.08.

 The real savings come from the hotel, transfer, and site-seeing deals Singapore Air offers once you get to the shopping cart page of your booking confirmation.
-Add the Singapore Stopover Holiday to the shopping cart to get packages as low as $59.
+Add one of their Singapore Stopover Holiday for as little as $65.

-Using an online booking tool to visit Singapore on a stopover
+Using Indie for visiting Singapore on a stopover

 Things to do and see in Singapore on a short stopover:

 Beaches, culture, food, and shopping dominate a Singapore itinerary.
 The blend of Chinese, Indian, Malay, and Arab cultures combine to create an interesting and unique country.
 If food is important to your travel experience, you’ll have no problems finding top notch cuisine in Singapore.
 Dining in fine restaurants is possible, but if you’re looking to eat amazing food at super low prices, hit up the street carts that litter the city.
-If you’re traveling with kids, the zoo and bird park would be great options, and the shopper will be in paradise, particularly if you’re looking for electronics.
+If you’re traveling with kids, the zoo and bird park would be great options, and it’s a shopper’s paradise, particularly if you’re looking for electronics.